-- Changes in accounting principle and error corrections be reported retroactively by restating prior periods; - Changes in accounting estimate be reported prospectively by recognizing the change in the current period; and - Changes to and within the financial reporting entity be reported by adjusting beginning balances of the current period.

-• Requires that governments disclose the effects of each accounting change and error correction on beginning balances in a tabular format.
+- Changes in accounting principle and error corrections be reported retroactively by restating prior periods; - Changes in accounting estimate be reported prospectively by recognizing the change in the current period; and - Changes to and within the financial reporting entity be reported by adjusting beginning balances of the current period. - Governments disclose the effects of each accounting change and error correction on beginning balances in a tabular format.

-The requirements of GASB 100 will be effective for accounting changes and error corrections made by the District beginning with its year ending June 30, 2024.
-Management is currently evaluating the impact of this Statement on its financial statements.
+The requirements of GASB 100 are effective for accounting changes and error corrections made in fiscal years beginning after June 15, 2023, and for all reporting periods thereafter.
+Adoption of the provisions of this statement did not have a material effect on the District's financial statements.